 As described above, a total of 75 Aboriginal community members from 23 First Nation and Metis organizations were consulted prior to the development of these diplomas.
-A full report on the consultation is attached.
+A full report on the consultation is given in Appendix 1 of this submission.